 The best work headphones: Notable mentions

 - Beats Studio Buds: Small, lightweight, and colorful, these earbuds make for a fun choice to pep up your workday.
-Though they don’t noise cancel that well, their mic works pretty good for conference calls.
+Though they don’t do noise canceling that well, their mic works pretty well for conference calls.

-- Bose QuietComfort Earbuds: If you want the noise cancelling Bose is known for in a smaller format, these IPX4-rated earbuds are it.
+- Bose QuietComfort Earbuds II: If you want the noise canceling Bose is known for in a smaller format, these expensive IPX4-rated earbuds are it.

 Hold up!
 Something’s different: